vi-s/vi-s.github.io/_posts/2014-06-30-hello-world.markdown

 Both return the input array in all-caps form.
 Pretty neat!

+The combination of functional and object-oriented really makes me like this language.
+I certainly see myself using it more in the future.
 Well, that's all for my first post, I hope everyone's summer is going well!

 [gtcoursewatch]: http://gtcoursewatch.us